This article highlights the definition, purpose and value addition of functional requirements in software development.

 Frequently used functions should be tested for usability, as should complex and critical functions.
 Be sure to create a requirement for this.

 Your goal should be a long MTBF (mean time between failures).
+It is defined as the average period of time the system runs before failing.

 Create a requirement that data created in the system will be retained for a number of years without the data being changed by the system.